 This weekly seminar includes primarily student presentations of current research.
 The format of the seminar varies from term to term depending on the availability of invited speakers, topics of interest to students and faculty, and the research of members of the group.
-Students will register for this course starting in their fourth term.
-Students who have not defended their theses by the end of their fourth term will re-register for this course in their fifth term.
+Students will register for this course starting in their 4th term.
+Students who have not defended their theses by the end of their 4th term will re-register for this course in their 5th term.
 Graded on a Pass/Fail basis.

 The principles used in the design of experiments and the analysis of experimental data are examined, with the emphasis on multiple regression and complex analysis of variance techniques.
 Strategies for decision making in planning and conducting statistical analyses are presented, including sample size, statistical power, violations of variance assumptions, error terms and related issues.
 Experimental designs for kinesiology and health science are discussed.

 The varied epistemologies in qualitative research are introduced in this course, providing students with a broad understanding on interpretive methods.
 The principles of qualitative research design are discussed, and students are trained in the areas of organizing, interpreting, and presenting qualitative findings.

 This course explores in detail the aims, techniques and ethics of research in kinesiology.
 By gaining a deep understanding of the scientific method, and its cornerstones, reliability and validity, students will gain a thorough knowledge of the methods of data collection including observational methods, survey research, true experimental designs and quasi-experimental designs.